mshayler/accountapi/README.md

 * Obtain a verification token using ``` /login ``` with the valid credentials
 * Use the verification token with ``` /verify ```

-Go with Docker can finicky, if necessary adjust the connection line for the persistance to just point to localhost and run the go file directly.
+Go with Docker can be finicky, if necessary adjust the connection line for the persistance to just point to localhost and run the go file directly.

 ##### Utilize the postman tests, or generate your own requests using a json format.

+Let me know if you have any issues.

 #### Port Information